rJefferyXie/Pathfinding-Visualizer/README.md

     * Ex.
 To speed up the maze generator algorithm, open prims.py, go to lines #95 and #190 and comment out the draw() calls.

 **A Star Search**
-* I've implemented a weighted A* search which can calculate shortest path in relation to cost when the path weights are not all the same.
+* I've implemented a weighted A* search which calculates shortest path in relation to cost when the path weights are not all the same.
   * Note that not all A* searches are weighted!
 * This implementation uses a priority queue for its frontier, which prioritizes nodes with the lowest F score.
   * F = G + H + node cost, where